Behavior of random walk on discrete point processes: Some Conjectures And Questions

 \section{Some Conjectures And Questions}

-While we have full classification of transience recurrence of random walks on discrete point processes in dimensions $d=1$ and $d\geq 3$, we only have a partial classification in dimension 2.
+While we have full classification of transience-recurrence of random walks on discrete point processes in dimensions $d=1$ and $d\geq 3$, we only have a partial classification in dimension 2.
 We therefore give the following two conjectures:

 \begin{conj} There are transient two dimensional random walks on discrete point processes. \end{conj}